RavensbourneWebMedia/Digital_Advertising/projects/union-hack/README.md

 This is a **individual** or **team project for two** about creating a *digital advertising campaign*.

+During the course you will choose an industry brief and produce a creative campaign that is...

+**Targeted:** to a specific audience.
+Your project cannot be for everyone or a general audience.

+**Editorialised:** you will determine and develop the most appropriate ideas to the market/product/client.

+**Optimised:** you will use methods to find out (and measure) the most effective methods of communication with a targeted audience, users or customers.

+**Integrated:**

 ##**FOR FORMATIVE PRESENTATION: Thursday 9TH FEB 2017 IN LECTURE HOURS**